GEO strategy: become the source for generative AI

 Your brand will soon no longer exist if ChatGPT, Gemini or Perplexity do not know it.
 Sounds exaggerated?
 Test it yourself: ask an AI tool about businesses in your sector.
 Do you appear in the answer?

 If not, you are missing opportunities in the fastest growing search channel right now.
 While traditional Google searches stagnate, AI assistants are exploding.
-McKinsey predicts that by 2026 more than 40% of all searches will take place via generative AI.
+According to the SparkToro and Datos zero-click study (2024), 59.7% of Google searches in the EU end without a click to the open web, and ChatGPT reached more than 800 million weekly users by October 2025 (OpenAI).
+A growing share of search traffic is therefore shifting to generative AI.

 Welcome to generative engine optimisation (GEO): the new playing field where content creation, technical optimisation and AI comprehensibility come together.
 In this guide you will discover 10 proven strategies with which you can already become visible in tomorrow’s AI ecosystem today.